Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: Evaluation

-\cqt{Even though the error rate of the attack increases as the number of banks increases, the attacker is able to leak information about the test genome with higher accuracy.
-For example, when using a PiM-enabled DRAM device with 1024 banks, the victim activates a row with 16 hash table entries, and the attacker is able to identify if the sample read is present in any of the locations pointed by the 20 hash table entries with an accuracy of 96\%.
-When using a PiM-enabled DRAM device with 2048 banks, the victim activates a row with 8 hash table entries, and the attacker is able to identify if the sample read is present in any of the locations pointed by the 8 hash table entries with an accuracy of 91\%.
-The exact end-to-end accuracy of identifying the properties of the sample genome depends on the chaining mechanism and the imputation algorithm~\cite{impute1,impute2} used by the attacker, and it is out of the scope of this work.}
+However, at the same time, the leaked information provides more exact information about the \nbcr{3}{query} genome since the number of hash table entries per bank decreases, reducing the number of potential locations of the reads in the reference genome per bank.
+For example, in a PiM-enabled DRAM device with 1024 banks, the victim activates a row with 16 hash table entries.
+Assuming the attacker identifies the activated bank correctly, they determine that one of the 16 hash table entries was targeted by the victim.
+In contrast, in a PiM-enabled device with 2048 banks, the victim activates a row with 8 hash table entries.
+When the attacker identifies the activated bank correctly, they determine that one of the 8 hash table entries was targeted by the victim, which leaks more precise information on the \nbcr{3}{query} genome.